 Now, today, though I am still separated from Sistrrr Sappho Shakespeare, I run AA meetings and an AA column for the nuns who are ready to anunymously dip their fingers and toes into their own great lakes.
 It may not be the news everybody in the world is interested in reading, but it’s the good news that the nuns most need.

-The good news that the nuns are fountains of living water, reflecting God’s love, and nobody, nor Father Danno nor Father Roberto, can deny it!
+The good news that the nuns are fountains of living water, reflecting God’s love, and nobody, neither Father Danno nor Father Roberto, can deny it!

 You visit the earth, and water it: you greatly enrich it with the river of God, which is full of water: you prepare them grain, when you have so provided for it.
 Psalm 65:9